Motorcycle helmets come in every colour, shape, size and style under the sun, and the price range from budget to premium is vast.

-- Some would argue that reducing wind and road noise too much makes for a riding experience that is somewhat removed from the surroundings.
+- Some would argue that reducing wind and road noise too much makes for a riding experience somewhat removed from the surroundings.

-- Too quiet a helmet, especially one paired with a comms kit, could lead to the rider being distracted too much and unable to hear important things on the road.
+- Too quiet a helmet, especially one paired with a comms kit, could lead to the rider being too distracted and unable to hear important things on the road.